w3c-cg/threat-modeling/models/decentralized-identities.md

       - refer to LINDDUN's _Non-Reputiation_

 - **Correlation**:
-  - *Description*: Correlation is the combination of various information related to an individual or that obtains that characteristic when combined.
+  - *Description*: Correlation is the combination of various information related to an individual, or that obtains that characteristic when combined.
   - *Threats*: Linking multiple credentials or interactions to profile or track a _Holder_.
 We are linking individuals to the same _Issuer_.
   - *Mitigations*:
          - refer to LINDDUN's _Linking_, _Identifying_, _Data Disclosure_